INFO

 FastIntegration

-AutoIntegrate supports the new FastIntegration process.
+AutoIntegrate supports the FastIntegration process.
 FastIntegration is a new process that is available in PixInsight version 1.8.9-2 or later.
 It is a faster version of the old ImageIntegration process.
 It is recommended to use FastIntegration instead of ImageIntegration if you want quick results or if you have a huge number of images.

 Image stretching